 - Be in employment that is fully insurable under the Social Welfare Acts

-- Have at least 2 years’ service (104 weeks) with the same employer over the age of 16
+- Have at least 2 years’ continuous employment (104 weeks) with the same employer over the age of 16

 - Have been made redundant (dismissed from your job).